-Let’s take a closer look at how copywriting and content writing works.
+Let’s take a closer look at how copywriting and content writing work.
 By understanding the differences between the two, you can leverage their unique approaches to achieve your business goals.

 The biggest distinction between a copywriter and a content writer is their roles.
-A copywriter aims to get people to buy now, while a content writer encourages visitors to learn more.
+A content writer encourages visitors to learn more, while a copywriter aims to get people to buy now.

 - Case studies